JIIL07/jcloud/README.md

   "---....--'
 ```

-# Jcloud
+# JcloudFile

-Jcloud is a client-server application for cloud filePath storage.
+JcloudFile is a client-server application for cloud filePath storage.
 This project provides a filePath storage system with a backend implemented in Go and a frontend using TypeScript.
 The backend uses SQLite3 to manage user files and offers a basic API for interacting with stored filePath data.

 ## Features